theghostmac/Solidity-Review/notes.md

 ## Changing a blockchain state
 Deploy a contract, send ether, then change the contract state.
 Ethereum has a current state.
 You have to send a transaction to change it's state.
 Once that transaction get's executed, you have a new Ethereum state.
+A transaction has several fields.
+1. The first is called nonce.
+Nonce is a transaction number from an account.
+2. The next two fields are gas price and gas limit.
+They are used as payments for executing a transaction.
+3. The next field is a to -- a receiver's address.
+4. Then we have value.
+It holds the amount of funds.
+5. v, r, s are signatures used to verify the transactions
+6. init or data field contains bytecode or method call.

+## Contract Deployment